saman-moeinsadat/Sound-Classification-Audio-Search-/README.md

      of single shot.
      The second function "audio_search" takes in an audio or video file and returns detections for 3 second single shots.
+   - Some examples have been added to "data", "data_unlabelled" and "detect_samples" directories as a reference of how it must be done.